rhine59/ebike/README.md

 ## Adjusting the output voltage from the DC Booster

-You will see that the USB connection from your laptop will supply 5 volts to the `in+` `in-` side of the `XL6009 DC Step up boost converter`.
 Check that the jumpers on your `CH340G` are set to provide `5 volts` and not `3.3 volts` as below.

 ![5 volts](images/2020/06/5-volts.png)

+You will see that the USB connection from your laptop will supply 5 volts to the `in+` `in-` side of the `XL6009 DC Step up boost converter`.

 Check the voltage delivered to the `XL6009` ....

 ![checking input voltage](images/2020/06/checking-input-voltage.png)

+We now need to adjust the `XL6009` so that we are delivering the required voltage to the `860c` LCD display.

 You need to adjust the potentiometer (little screw on the blue block) so that the output voltage from the buck converter is 30 volts.
 You will need to use your multimeter to measure the DC voltage on the `+out` and `-out` side of the `XL6009`.

 ![adjusting output voltage](images/2020/06/adjusting-output-voltage.png)

-Now we have 30 volts output
+Now we have 30 volts output and are ready to flash the `860c` LCD display.

 ![we have 30v](images/2020/06/we-have-30v.png)